CitrineInformatics/api-documentation-old/source/index.md

 min_measurement | Minimum value for property value. max_measurement | Maximum value for property value. from | If using pagination, set the index of starting record.
 Defaults to 0. per_page | If using pagination, sets the number of records that are returned.
 Defaults to 10.
+The maximum value is 100 (see [pagination](#pagination)).

 ### <a name=search_single>Search a Single Data set</a>